 To estimate the prevalence of age-related and other hearing loss we used the results of the Health Survey for England (HSE) 2014 [6].
 The hearing loss module reports on the results of a test with a HearCheck screening device conducted by nurses.
 We used the English prevalence estimates for the tests performed at 3 KHz, but applied a correction factor of 0.95.
 This correction factor takes into account the fact that hearing loss is a sequelae of some severity levels of the following diseases: otitis media, meningitis and congenital anomalies, hence the burden of hearing loss is already counted in these diseases and should not be included here.
 We extracted this correction factor from SMRs, by counting the percentage of individuals with a diagnosis from one of these diseases from the total number of individuals with a diagnosis of age-related and other hearing loss at any point in their life.

-Finally, we did not estimate the burden of refraction and accommodation disorders mainly because we could not find a suitable data source for this condition.
+Refraction and accommodation disorders